erikmuttersbach/libhdfs3/README.md

     ../bootstrap

 Environment variable CC and CXX can be used to setup the compiler.
-Script "bootstrap" is basically a wrapper of cmake command, user can use cmake directly to turn the configuration.
+Script "bootstrap" is basically a wrapper of cmake command, user can use cmake directly to tune the configuration.

 Run command "../bootstrap --help" for more configuration.

-3 Build
+### Build

 Run command to build